Value stream mapping is among the most important practices of Lean. Learn more about it and check out how to implement

 The Value stream mapping process allows you to create a detailed visualization of all steps in your work process.
-It is a representation of the flow of goods from supplier to the customer through your organization.
+It is a representation of the flow of goods from the supplier to the customer through your organization.

-For example, the value a software company delivers to its customers are software solutions and all features inside.
+For example, the value a software company delivers to its customers is software solutions and all features inside.

-A value stream map puts on display all the important steps of your work process necessary to deliver value from start to finish.
-It allows you to visualize every task that your team works on and provides single glance status reports about the progress of each assignment.
+A value stream map displays all the important steps of your work process necessary to deliver value from start to finish.
+It allows you to visualize every task that your team works on and provides single glance status reports about each assignment's progress.

-It is important to clarify that according to Lean, value is everything that the customer would pay for.
-However, when it comes to mapping a value stream, there are steps that may not bring direct value to your customer but help to ensure that you will be able to deliver the final product/service.
+It is important to clarify that, according to Lean, value is everything that the customer would pay for.
+However, when it comes to mapping a value stream, there are steps that may not bring direct value to your customer but help ensure that you will be able to deliver the final product/service.

-A clear example of such steps are the quality inspections that are an irreplaceable step in every production process.
-Your customer is not paying you to do these checks but if you deliver a final product that doesn’t meet their quality standard or expectations, they will be less willing to buy from you ever again.
+A clear example of such steps is the quality inspections that are an irreplaceable step in every production process.
+Your customer is not paying you to do these checks, but if you deliver a final product that doesn’t meet their quality standard or expectations, they will be less willing to buy from you ever again.